 Division 10 — General

 125A.
-Assessors
+Assessors, appointment and functions of

 (1) In this section —

 facility means a residential facility or a secure care facility.

 (2) The CEO may, in writing, appoint a person to be an assessor if the CEO is satisfied that the person has the experience, skills, attributes or qualifications the CEO considers appropriate to enable the person to effectively exercise the powers in subsection (3).